russross/codrilla/api.md

         GET /student/courses

-    Returns a list of active courses the student is enrolled in.
+    Returns some basic info about the student as well as a list of active courses the student is enrolled in.
+Fields include:

+    *   Name: the name of the student
+    *   Email: the student's email address
+    *   Courses: a list of course

-    Each contains:
+    Each course contains:

     *   Name: the name of the course
     *   Close: timestamp when the course ends